Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Now, human warriors were using local time dilation and short-jumps to evil effect.
 There was a gaoian among them too, clad in black and white armor, whose presence on the battlefield was pure lethal *chaos,* as he would appear where he was needed, attack, then vanish.
 There was a female resplendent in red armor with a demon’s face, guarding the flank of a man many times her size, their commander and king, while never seeming to put a foot wrong.

 In moments they had reclaimed their momentum, and the leader of them all took his side along the Righteous one.
 If ever there was a god of warfare and destruction, this being must surely be it.
-The human he stood next to had seemed so impressive, until *this* bestial tank of a man decided to bloody his claws…
+The human he stood next to had seemed so impressive, until *this* bestial tank of a man decided to bloody his claws...

 Together, they were even worse than the sum of their ability.
 The First of the Fangs and the Thermal warriors converged on their great leader, and that was the death stroke.
 They carved a path of death and destruction with the kind of utter, certain confidence only the assuredly victorious could have.
 They were so fast, so complete in their execution, and so unstoppable in their might, only dark poetry came to mind.

 How had Hierarchy failed so utterly?
 How had they not *noticed* such a force?
 Not understood it for what it was?
-Not *seen!?* Had they but any inkling of what was truly, properly coming for them, preparations could have been made…
+Not *seen!?* Had they but any inkling of what was truly, properly coming for them, preparations could have been made...

-But of course…Hierarchy had always been only a machine.
+But of course...
+Hierarchy had always been only a machine.
 It had never truly seen or understood anything.

 They’d designed it that way.

 He watched the spearhead teams reach the innermost ring of defenses, and knew they would not hold.
-They had…*lost.*
+They had...*lost.*

 That left only one remaining contingency, the very last: time and patience.
 Retreat, hide, wait, *pray* to remain unnoticed by both these galactic powers and those beyond, then reconquer in the fullness of time when this conflict had been long consigned to history.